 Explain that there is no similar project in Europe

-According to DT and the German Authority’s best knowledge and to public information, no similar project exists today in Europe.

 Counterfactual scenario

 DT has a clearly defined counterfactual scenario.
 If DT does not receive funding it will continue to build networks in usual way and continue to provide the same quality to its customers.
 In fact, the counterfactual scenario has DT earning revenues which are identical to the project described.
 Indeed, whether the network structure is open or closed is not very important for DT’s bottom line, instead, the project is important to introduce different layers of competition.
 DT will simply continue to invest its current R&D budget in addressing its current markets (5G, customer service, broadband etc)..